brufftech/tbd/content/observed-habits/index.md

 developer gets notified and they get to fix it quietly on their workstation.

 A developer wanting to update/pull/sync from the shared trunk often runs the risk of encountering that statistically improbable broken build.
-They do not want to have the commits that broke the trunk, on their workstation if they are developing.
+They do not want to have the commits that broke the trunk on their workstation if they are developing.
 So what they do is update/pull/sync to the last known good commit, and only go further ahead when the trunk build is officially repaired.
 This way they know they can stay 'green' on their workstation.
 Some companies engineer a system where the last known good commit hash/number is stored in a network share, and a shell